jaafaralaswad/Improved-Brick-Finite-Elements-for-Beam-Problems/README.md

 - The analytical solution corresponds to a one-dimensional boundary value problem.
 It does not exactly match the three-dimensional finite element solution, since the 3D formulation inherently includes coupling with cross-sectional directions—effects that are neglected in the 1D theory.

-- The numerical results are in good agreement with those of Frischkorn & Reese (2013) and Shafqat et al. (2024), despite differences in the underlying solid-beam finite element formulations.
+- The numerical results are in very good agreement with those of Frischkorn & Reese (2013) and Shafqat et al. (2024), despite differences in the underlying solid-beam finite element formulations.
 However, the referenced papers provide only plotted curves, so a **quantitative** comparison of displacements is not possible.

 ## Future Work